Juvenile Probation Officer Education Requirements and Career Info

 Career Information for a Juvenile Probation Officer

-Although BLS data specific to juvenile probation officers isn't available, the site did show that employment of probation officers and correctional treatment specialists was expected to increase by 19% from 2008-2018.
+Although BLS data specific to juvenile probation officers isn't available, the site noted that employment of probation officers and correctional treatment specialists in general was expected to decrease by 1% from 2012-2022.
 Reasons cited include state budgetary cuts leading to reduced sentences for offenders and older employees retiring.
-The middle 50% of workers employed as probation officers and correctional treatment specialists earned between $36,440 and $62,820 per year as of 2010, reports the BLS.
+The middle 50% of workers employed as probation officers and correctional treatment specialists earned between $37,590 and $65,330 per year as of 2013, reported the BLS.

 According to the U.S. Department of Justice, the specific tasks performed by juvenile probation officers can substantially vary between jurisdictions and states (www.ncjrs.gov).
 Almost all juvenile probation officers exclusively counsel youths, but those working in rural areas may work with both adults and juveniles.
 They may work in intake, which requires screening the case histories of youth; investigations, which involves examining the background and offenses committed by youths before they're sentenced; or supervision, which gives them the authority to counsel and supervise youths who are sentenced to probation.
 Junior probation officers may also work at residential facilities, detention centers or aftercare programs to keep youths out of trouble and prevent recidivism.